-Ronald Hayes Pearson (1924 -96) is an influential figure in metalsmithing and modern jewelry.
+Ronald Hayes Pearson (1924 -96) was an influential figure in metalsmithing and modern jewelry.
 He regarded precious metals as plastic substances to be stretched or elongated into simple, elegant forms.
-This 14 karat gold fish pendant clearly reflects that philosophy.
-The clean curving lines ending in flowing points delineate the fishes form, even suggesting a skeletal outline in beautiful poetry.
-The pendant measures 5/8 inches wide x 2 3/4 inches long.
+This 14k gold fish pendant clearly reflects that philosophy.
+The clean, curved lines end in flowing points that delineate the fish's form, suggesting a skeletal outline in beautiful poetry.
+The pendant measures 5/8" wide x 2 3/4" long.
 It is marked Pearson and 14K on the back and weighs 5 grams.

 Pearson's modernist and abstract jewelry designs signify the vintage, retro, mid-century modern, and expressionistic forms of jewelry and accessories that evolved during the 1950s-1970s.
 He was a founding member of the Society of North American Goldsmiths.
 He taught jewelry making at leading craft schools and designed flatware for major silver companies.